vodquang96/django-anymail/README.rst

 ..
 This quickstart section is also included in docs/quickstart.rst

-This example uses Mailgun, but you can substitute Postmark or SendGrid or SparkPost or any other supported ESP where you see "mailgun":
+This example uses Mailgun, but you can substitute Mailjet or Postmark or SendGrid or SparkPost or any other supported ESP where you see "mailgun":

 1. Install Anymail from PyPI: